Universal Transitional Kindergarten (TK)

 TK is part of the public school system and is free to participating students.
 Registration in the program is optional.
 Students attend the one-year program and the following year begin Kindergarten.
 Credentialed teachers using the district-adopted curriculum teach Transitional Kindergarten.

 Small class sizes are optimal to give younger students the attention they need.
 Individual instruction is a pillar of quality early education.
-For the 2022-23 school year, TK classrooms will have 12:1 student-to-TK teacher/TK aide ratio.
-The program will transition to 10:1 ratio of student-to-TK teacher/TK aide by the 2023-24 school year.
+For the 2023-24 school year, the program will transition to a 10:1 ratio of student-to-TK teacher/TK aide.
 Many preschool settings enjoy an even smaller ratio.
 San Carlos School District Preschools, for instance, generally have an 9:1 ratio in their programs.

 Currently, TK teachers are required to have a multiple-subject teaching credential, the same credential teachers need for all the elementary grades.
 By 2023, TK teachers also need to complete an additional 24 units of early childhood education coursework or the equivalent or they will need to hold a Child Development Permit.
 Transitional Kindergarten is intended to give young learners a head start and provide them with an opportunity to learn and grow in an environment that is tailored to meet their academic and social needs.
 Teachers help children develop social and communication skills through activities that build confidence while supporting the Traditional Kindergarten curriculum of math, literacy, and language development taught in interactive ways.

-For the upcoming school year, parents of students who turn 5 between September 2 and February 2, 2023 will register their children for Transitional Kindergarten (TK), which is part of the public school system and is free to participating students.
-Please see our How To Register for the 2022-23 School Year page to learn more about the process and required documents, and contact your school directly if you have any additional questions.
+For the upcoming school year, parents of students who turn 5 between September 2 and April 2, 2024 will register their children for Transitional Kindergarten (TK), which is part of the public school system and is free to participating students.
+Please see our (TO BE POSTED - How To Register for the 2023-24 (NEXT) School Year) page to learn more about the process and required documents, and contact your school directly if you have any additional questions.
 Additionally, please see our Key Dates for Registration page for more information on upcoming registration events and deadlines.